GREETINGS, FEEL FREE TO

 Please leave feedback when you have received the item and are satisfied.
 Please respond when you have received the item * If you were pleased with this transaction, please respond with all 5 stars!
 If you are not pleased, let us know via e-mail.
 Our goal is for 5-star service.
 We want you to be a satisfied, return customer.

 Please express any concerns or questions.
 More pictures are available upon request.
 The winning bid will incur the cost of S/H INSURED FEDEX OR USPS.
 See rate calculator or email FOR ESTIMATE.
 International Bidders are Welcome but be mindful if your country is excluded from safe shipping.
-Additional costs will be applied to postage outside the continental US.
-It is advisable to contact us first as this cost can inflate quickly.
+Additional costs will be applied to postage outside the US.

 Thanks for perusing THIS and ALL our auctions.